-Nevada is different from Colorado regarding its treatment of inventory for medical and recreational customers.
-As long as a wholesale facility holds both a medical and a recreational license, it may sell products to dispensaries that may be sold to both recreational and medical customers.
-As long as the dispensary also hold both licenses, the inventory may be sold to either type of customer as long as it came from a wholesale company with both license types.
+In Nevada, as long as a wholesale facility holds both a medical and a recreational license, it may sell products to dispensaries that may be sold to both recreational and medical customers.
+As long as the dispensary also holds both licenses, the inventory may be sold to either type of customer as long as it came from a wholesale company with both license types.
 This reduces logistical challenges that would otherwise arise from having two separate streams of inventory to service the medical and adult-use segments.